-Lincoln Memorial University has officially recognized student organizations that have non-campus facilities/residences; however, the campus does not use the local law enforcement agencies to monitor or record activities at those locations.
-Those facilities are within the jurisdiction of the local law enforcement, and they respond to those locations when police services are required.
+LMU has officially recognized student organizations that have non-campus facilities/residences; however, the campus does not use the local law enforcement agencies to monitor or record activities at those locations.
+Those facilities are within the jurisdiction of the local law enforcement, and they respond to those locations when police services are requested or required.

 If the local authorities respond to a "non-campus" privately-owned property in response to a citizen complaint or law enforcement concern, the local law enforcement may notify LMU Police and Security Department to provide support assistance to one of those locations.
 However, the police do this as a courtesy, and they are not required to notify or involve LMU Police and Security Department when they respond to a call involving private property.
-The University monitors and records through the local law enforcement criminal activity by students within University-recognized, -controlled, -leased, -rented, or -owned non-campus facilities, and privately-owned off-campus areas/properties.
+The University does provide oversight, patrol, and monitoring of recognized non-campus student facilities/residences, as these properties fall within the University's Clery geography, as previously stipulated.
+LMU Police and